peremyslova/RepData_PeerAssessment1/PA1_template.md

 ###Step 4: Defining the average daily activity pattern

-In order to define the average daily activity pattern, we wil group the data by time intervals and then we all average it across all intervals, i.e. we will define the number of steps for interval number 5 across all days and then we'll divide it by the number of intervals number 5 etc.
+In order to define the average daily activity pattern, we wil group the data by time intervals and then we all average it across all intervals, i.e. we will define the number of steps for interval number 5 across all days and then we'll divide it by the number of intervals number 5 etc.:

 ```r
 #aggregating the data by steps, grouping by intervals and applying mean (i.e ariphmetical average)